chrmsantos/chainsaw/README.md

 min_word_version = 14.0
 ```

-As configuration evolves, this section will be expanded.
-See the Configuration Reference below for newly added flags.

 ### File Locations

-- Logs and backups: same folder as the current document, or TEMP if unsaved.
+- Logs and backups: (inactive this beta) will reside beside the document when re-enabled.
 - Assets: `assets/` (header image, etc.).
 - Word UI customizations: `config/Word Personalizações.exportedUI`.
 ## 📖 Usage

 ### Basic Usage

-1. Open a document in Microsoft Word
+1. Open a document in Microsoft Word.
-2. Run the macro `StandardizeDocumentMain`
+2. Run the macro `ChainsawProcess` (or current orchestrator name in `chainsaw.bas`).
-3. The system will automatically process the document according to the configuration
+3. The system will process the document according to configuration.

 ### Key Shortcuts